FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 consists of rare occasions of significantly low performance, but the long trial duration makes those occasions not so rare on the trial level.
-Therefore, the binary search results tend to wander away from the noiseless end of SUT performance spectrum, more frequently and more widely than short trials would, thus causing poor throughput repeatability.
+Therefore, the binary search results tend to wander away from the noiseless end of SUT performance spectrum, more frequently and more widely than shorter trials would, thus causing poor throughput repeatability.

 The repeatability problem can be addressed by defining a search procedure